Find Affordable College Courses

 ASU - Skysong undergraduate students pay an average of $13,092 in tuition and fees each year.
 On average, engineering graduates from ASU - Skysong take out $25,729 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $226.

-As a testament to the quality of education it offers, ASU - Skysong also is in the top 10% of our Best Engineering Schools in the Southwest Region ranking.
+In addition to its great value ranking, ASU - Skysong is in the top 10% of all schools on our Best Engineering Schools in the Southwest Region list.

 $11,208 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at West Texas A&M University are $11,208 per year.
+The average tuition and fees for an out-of-state undergraduate student at West Texas A&M University are $11,208 a year.
 On average, engineering graduates from West Texas A&M University take out $19,042 in student loans while working on their degree.

 Read full report on Engineering at West Texas A&M University